LionelDraghi/smk/docs/tests/testrec.md

   Expected:

 ```
-Error : More than one command on command line : READ_RUN_STATUS and READ_SMKFILE
+Error : More than one command on command line : STATUS and READ_SMKFILE

 Usage : smk Command [Options]* [Smkfile][:target]